-Got a lot of empties after the long weekend?
+Got a lot of empties?
 Why not drop them off at Community Living South Muskoka and help support a 4-day camping experience to Arrowhead Provincial Park for people with developmental disabilities?
 We can also pick them up for you – details below.

 A Message from the CEO

 We would like to extend our sincere appreciation to everyone who helped to make our Community Living Celebration night such a great success.
 Partnerships were the key to making the night, and a special thank you is extended to the Royal Bank Bracebridge Celebrity Servers for giving their time and generous donation of $1000.00 to the agency.
 We would also like to extend a special thank you to Boston Pizza for hosting the event and donating 10% of food sales for those who came out to support the agency.